dloss/klp/README.md

 Experiment with `--indent`, `--expand`, `--output-sep` and `--each-key` to change the formatting of the output.

 For more complex needs, you can use `--output-template` (with Python f-strings) or `--output-eval` which allows Python code, such as. "{ts} {level.upper()} {'#'*len(msg)}"

+### Synthetic fields

+klp can add some additional fields to the event.
+For performance reasons this is only done if you explitly list these keys using `--keys`/`-k`.

+* `_ts`: timestamp showing when the event was shown by klp
+* `_ts_delta`: time span between this event and the event before (hours:minutes:seconds.microseconds)
+* `_line`: the complete line from the log file or string.
+This can be used to show timestamps for lines that aren't logfmt or JSONL.

 ## Alternatives